Coventry–Leamington line

 The Coventry to Leamington Line is a railway line linking the city of Coventry with the town of Leamington Spa.
 The line was opened in 1844 by the London and Birmingham Railway, as far as Milverton.
 The line was extended to Leamington Spa Avenue in 1851.
 A connecting line to Berkswell opened in 1884.

 Late in the 19th century, most of the route was doubled to increase capacity.
 Only a small section just outside Kenilworth, at Gibbet Hill, remained single track.
 Most of the line was singled in 1972.

 History

-In 1839, an independent company the Warwick and Leamington Union Railway, under the chairmanship of Joseph Frederick Ledsam, submitted plans for a new line connecting Leamington with the London and Birmingham Railway (L&BR) at Coventry; the plans were approved by an Act of Parliament in 1842.
+In 1839, an independent company the Warwick and Leamington Union Railway, under the chairmanship of Joseph Frederick Ledsam, submitted plans for a new line connecting Leamington with the London and Birmingham Railway (L&BR) at Coventry; the plans were approved by the Warwick and Leamington Union Railway Act 1842 (5 & 6 Vict. c. lxxxi).
 The following year, before the line was built, the Warwick and Leamington Union Railway was purchased by the L&BR, which itself became part of the London and North Western Railway (LNWR) three years later.